Ay7753/Ay7753/README.md

 Developing OCR pipelines, object detection systems, and vision-based applications using modern AI frameworks.

 ### ⚡ Workflow Automation
-Designing end-to-end automation solutions with n8n, API integrations, and event-driven architectures.
+Designing end-to-end automation solutions using n8n, APIs, and event-driven architectures.

 ### 🌐 Full-Stack Applications
 Creating scalable applications using FastAPI, Django, React, and PostgreSQL with a focus on performance and maintainability.